 FIGURE LEGENDS

 Fig. 1.
-Bioinformatics assays from hypothetical proteins of M. leprae.
-The amino acid sequences from hypothetical proteins were evaluated by bioinformatics, and four B-cell epitopes were selected of the ML0369, ML0447, ML0959, and ML2346 proteins.
-The amino acid sequences of the epitopes were: 27-IREPRNRVKQTAASHQ-42 of ML0369 protein, 48-HHDIAAQTRREIYQNRSDR-66 of ML0447 protein, 37-QVQQEKNRPDRVDQHGNS-54 of ML0959 protein, and 183-RFAYVDQRKHSRYKPPNPAREGCFV-207 of ML2346 protein.
-These B-cell epitopes were grouped linearly with a spacing of two GLY residues and two LYS residues between each sequence, and two additional LYS residues were added in the initial and terminal sequences of the protein (A).
-A physical-chemical characterization of M1 protein was performed and results are shown (B).
-In addition, the ABCpred server was used to confirm that the selected B-cell epitopes were considered good antigenic candidates (C).
+Bioinformatics on hypothetical proteins of M. leprae.
+The amino acid sequences from hypothetical proteins were evaluated by bioinformatics, and four B-cell epitopes were selected from the ML0369, ML0447, ML0959, and ML2346 proteins.
+(A) The amino acid sequences of the epitopes were: 27-IREPRNRVKQTAASHQ-42 of ML0369 protein, 48-HHDIAAQTRREIYQNRSDR-66 of ML0447 protein, 37-QVQQEKNRPDRVDQHGNS-54 of ML0959 protein, and 183-RFAYVDQRKHSRYKPPNPAREGCFV-207 of ML2346 protein.
+These B-cell epitopes were grouped linearly with a spacing of two GLY residues and two LYS residues between each sequence, and two additional LYS residues were added in the initial and terminal sequences of the protein .
+(B) Physical-chemical characterization of M1 protein.
+(C) ABCpred server analysis of selected B-cell epitopes.

 Fig. 2.
-Screening of the M. leprae proteins and immunoblottings.
-Bioinformatics analyses of the nine M. leprae proteins were performed to select those specific to M. leprae, but presenting absence or low sequence homology for other Mycobacterium species, such as M. tuberculosis.
-Results of the analyses are shown in percentage terms, and the selected proteins are shown in green (A).
-In addition, immunoblottings were performed using the M1 protein against different sera classes (B).
-A protein ladder standard (PageRulerTM Unstained Protein Ladder) is shown (lane 1), as well as results of the protein reactivity against sera from MB leprosy patients and their contactants (lanes 2 and 3, respectively), from PB leprosy patients and their contactants (lanes 4 and 5, respectively), and of healthy subjects (lane 6).
-Results were derived from three independent experiments, and one representative preparation is shown.
+Screening of the M. leprae proteins and immunoblotting.
+(A) Bioinformatics analyses of the nine M. leprae proteins selected those specific to M. leprae with absent or low sequence homology for other Mycobacterium species, such as M. tuberculosis.
+Results of the analyses are shown in percentage terms, and the selected proteins are shown in green.
+(B) Immunoblotting of sera against M1 protein.
+Lane 1: protein ladder standard (PageRulerTM Unstained Protein Ladder); Lane 2: protein reactivity of pooled sera from MB leprosy patients; Lane 3: protein reactivity of pooled sera from MB leprosy patient contacts; Lane 4: protein reactivity of pooled sera from PB leprosy patients; Lane 5: protein reactivity of pooled sera from PB leprosy patient contacts; lane 6: reactivity of healthy individual sera.
+Results were derived from three independent experiments, and one representative experiment is shown.

 Fig. 3.
-Use of the synthetic peptides in ELISA experiments.
-Assays were performed by using the four synthetic peptides as antigens in the ELISA plates, which were reacted against sera from healthy individuals (n=39), as well as from patients with paucibacillary (n=21) and multibacillary (n=37) leprosy, besides the contactants from PB (n=20) and MB (n=25) patients.
-The individual optical density (OD) values are shown for Peptide-1 (IREPRNRVKQTAASHQ) (A), Peptide-2 (HHDIAAQTRREIYQNRSDR) (B), Peptide-3 (QVQQEKNRPDRVDQHGNS) (C), and Peptide-4 (RFAYVDQRKHSRYKPPNPAREGCFV) (D).
-Dotted lines indicate the cut-off value, which was calculated by the mean absorbance obtained from the healthy subjects group plus three-times the standard deviation (SD).
-P values were calculated between the groups, aiming to show the existence of significant difference between them
+Use of the synthetic peptides in ELISA.
+Assays were done with the four synthetic peptides as coating antigens in ELISA, and reacted with sera from healthy individuals (HC, n=39), from patients with paucibacillary (PB, n=21) and multibacillary (MB, n=37) leprosy, PB contact (PBC, n=20) and MB contacts (MBC, n=25) patients.
+The individual optical density (OD) values are shown for (A) Peptide-1 (IREPRNRVKQTAASHQ), (B) Peptide-2 (HHDIAAQTRREIYQNRSDR) , (C) Peptide-3 (QVQQEKNRPDRVDQHGNS), and (D) Peptide-4 (RFAYVDQRKHSRYKPPNPAREGCFV).
+Dotted lines indicate the cut-off value, which was calculated by the mean absorbance obtained from the healthy subjects’ group plus three-times the standard deviation (SD).
+P values were calculated between the groups to demonstrate significance.

 Fig. 4.
 Recombinant M1 protein used as antigen in ELISA.
-Experiments were performed using the chimeric M1 protein as antigen in the ELISA plates, which was reacted against sera from healthy individuals (n=39), as well as from patients with paucibacillary (n=21) and multibacillary (n=37) leprosy, besides the contactants from PB (n=20) and MB (n=25) patients (A).
-Also, samples from patients with visceral leishmaniasis (n=20), tegumentary leishmaniasis (n=20), Chagas Disease (n=20), malaria (n=8), tuberculosis (n=8), aspergillosis (n=8), and histoplasmosis (n=8) were used (B).
-The individual optical density (OD) values are shown, as well as a dotted line that indicate the cut-off value calculated by the mean absorbance obtained from the healthy subjects group plus three-times the standard deviation.
-P values were calculated between the groups, and differences between them are also shown.
+(A) Experiments were done using the chimeric M1 protein as coating antigen in ELISA, and reacted with sera from healthy individuals (HC, n=39), from patients with paucibacillary (PB, n=21) and multibacillary (MB, n=37) leprosy, and their respective contacts (PBC, n=20; MBC, n=25).
+(B) Testing sera from patients with visceral leishmaniasis (n=20), tegumentary leishmaniasis (n=20), Chagas Disease (n=20), malaria (n=8), tuberculosis (n=8), aspergillosis (n=8), and histoplasmosis (n=8) against M1 protein.
+The individual optical density (OD) values are shown, as well as a dotted line that indicate the cut-off value calculated by the mean absorbance obtained from the healthy subjects’ group plus three-times the standard deviation.
+P values were calculated between the groups, and differences between them are shown.